-- 1. What can EURES do for you?
-Here you can find all the services offered by EURES members and partners. - Search for a job.
-Explains how to search for a job in 31 European countries, create and manage your online job search profiles and subscribe to e-mail notifications of interesting vacancies. - Create your CV online.
-Allows you to create and manage your CV in several languages, free-of-charge, and in the Europass format if desired. - 4.
-Contact a EURES Adviser allows you to find contact details of a EURES Adviser close to you who can help with matching prospective candidates to vacancies you may be finding hard to fill at local, regional or national levels.
+- What can EURES do for you?
+Here you can find all the services offered by EURES members and partners. - 2.
+Search for a job explains how to search for a job in 31 European countries, create and manage your online job search profiles, and subscribe to e-mail notifications for interesting vacancies. - Create your CV online allows you to create and manage your CV in several languages, free-of-charge, and in the Europass format if desired. - 4.
+Contact a EURES Adviser allows you to find the contact details of a EURES Adviser close to you, who can help with matching you to job vacancies at the local, regional, or national level.

-- Living & working contains practical, legal and administrative information on mobility.
-Look up current trends on the European labour market by country, region and sector of activity. - upcoming events of interest in your region.
+- 5. Living & working contains practical, legal, and administrative information on mobility.
+Look up current trends on the European labour market by country, region, and sector of activity. - The Events calendar shows you upcoming events of interest in your region.
 Keep track of European Job Days and other recruitment events or general mobility information sessions with EURES Advisers. - 7.
 News is packed with the latest articles and videos on European jobs and mobility.
-Watch inspiring success stories from other employers who benefited from EURES' services. - EURES & You newsletters are issued every month and feature information on job mobility, current trends, upcoming EURES events, etc. You can read the
+Watch inspiring success stories from other jobseekers who benefited from EURES services. - 8.
+EURES & You newsletters are issued every month, and feature information on job mobility, current trends, upcoming EURES events, etc. You can read the newsletters online or receive them by e-mail.

-- newsletters online or receive them by e-mail. - 10.
-In Help & Support, you will find answers to most of your questions.
-The EURES helpdesk is also available to answer your queries via telephone, e-mail, live chat and Skype. - 11.
-Links direct you to other websites dealing with European labour mobility, including national public employment services, as well as a range of publications that will guide you through your search.
+- 9. In Help & Support, you will find answers to most of your questions.
+The EURES helpdesk is also available to answer your queries via telephone, e-mail, live chat, and Skype. - 10.
+Links directs you to other websites dealing with European labour mobility, including national PES, as well as a range of publications that will guide you through your search.